mui/material-ui/pages/api/step-connector.md

 # StepConnector

-<p class="description">The API documentation of the StepConnector React component.</p>
+<p class="description">The API documentation of the StepConnector React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import StepConnector from '@material-ui/core/StepConnector';